sarikasurampudi/oml/adb-oml/integrate-with-app/integrate-with-app-ll2.md

 - Login to Oracle Cloud/Sign Up for Free Tier Account
 - Connect and Provision ADB
 - Create a Machine Learning Model
-- Migrate machine learning model to ATP
+- Migrate Machine Learning Model to ATP

 ## Task 1: Download the Custom Files